+The minimum initial investment amount to invest in the Fund directly with cash via the Registry is AUD\$5,000.
 The minimum investment amount to invest in the Fund directly in specie via the Registry is 0.1 bitcoin.
 The above minimum amounts are subject to the Responsible Entity's discretion to accept a lower amount.

-Redemptions

-Holders who wish to redeem Bitcoin Interests directly with the Registry may submit in specie Redemption Requests (the Bitcoin Delivery Method) where the Holder will receive bitcoin as their Redemption proceeds or cash Redemption Requests (the Bitcoin Sale Method).
+Redemptions Holders who wish to redeem Bitcoin Interests directly with the Registry may submit in specie Redemption Requests (the Bitcoin Delivery Method) where the Holder will receive bitcoin as their Redemption proceeds or cash Redemption Requests (the Bitcoin Sale Method).
 Redemption Requests may be for some or all of the Holder's Bitcoin Interests.

-Holders who acquire Bitcoin Interests on Cboe or who acquire Bitcoin Interests via the Registry and subsequently transfer their holding to a CHESS account, may sell their Bitcoin Interests for cash on Cboe.
-Where a Holder transfers their holding to a CHESS account, the Holder irrevocably authorises and directs the Responsible Entity to redeem any fractional Bitcoin Interest held by the Holder and offset the Redemption proceeds against the Conversion
+Sections 3 and 9 Holders who acquire Bitcoin Interests on Cboe or who acquire Bitcoin Interests via the Registry and subsequently transfer their holding to a CHESS account, may sell their Bitcoin Interests for cash on Cboe.
+Where a Holder transfers their holding to a CHESS account, the Holder irrevocably authorises and directs the Responsible Entity to redeem any fractional Bitcoin Interest held by the Holder and offset the Redemption proceeds against the Conversion Fee.

-Fee.
 There is no Redemption Fee or Sell Spread applied for Redemptions of a fractional Bitcoin Interest in connection with a Holder transferring their holding from the issuer sponsored subregister to a CHESS account.

-An election for the Bitcoin Delivery Method is only valid if the Holder has nominated a Digital Wallet for the transfer which they can prove their ownership of to the satisfaction of the Responsible Entity and have completed all know your client and antimoney laundering checks as may be requested by the Responsible Entity.

-The Responsible Entity will generally require that the Holder's Digital Wallet is one which is associated with the Bitcoin Custodians.
+An election for the Bitcoin Delivery Method is only valid if the Holder has nominated a Digital Wallet for the transfer which they can prove their ownership of to the satisfaction of the Responsible Entity and have completed all know your client and anti-money laundering checks as may be requested by the Responsible Entity.
+The Responsible Entity will generally require that the Holder's Digital Wallet is one which is associated with the Bitcoin Custodian.
 Holders using the Bitcoin Delivery Method should be aware that transfers of Bitcoin are generally irreversible.
-To the maximum extent permitted by law, the Responsible Sections 3 and 9

-Entity takes no responsibility for, and has no liability to, any Holder who suffers a loss due to providing the Responsible Entity with an incorrect wallet address in respect of a Redemption by way of the Bitcoin Delivery Method.
+To the maximum extent permitted by law, the Responsible Entity takes no responsibility for, and has no liability to, any Holder who suffers a loss due to providing the Responsible Entity with an incorrect wallet address in respect of a Redemption by way of the Bitcoin Delivery Method.
 Under certain circumstances, the Responsible Entity may carry out a Compulsory Redemption following 60 days' notice to the relevant Holder.
 As at the date of the PDS, there is no minimum number of Bitcoin Interests required for a Redemption Request, and there is no minimum residual holding required.
 Distributions In the normal course Holders should not expect to receive any distributions of ordinary income.
 Section 3 Trading Bitcoin Interests on market Bitcoin Interests are quoted on Cboe.
 While Bitcoin Interests are Quoted, Holders with a Cboe brokerage account may realise the value of their investment by selling their Bitcoin Interests on Cboe.
 Section 3

-2.2 Key parties
+2.2 Key Parties

-Investment Manager Monochrome Asset Management Pty Ltd ACN 647 701 246 Sections 4 and 13 Responsible Entity Vasco Trustees Limited ACN 138 715 009 Sections 4 and 13 Registry Automic Pty Ltd ACN 152 260 814 Sections 4 and 13 Administrator and Cash Custodian State Street Australia Limited ACN 002 965 200 Sections 4 and 13 Bitcoin Custodians Gemini Trust Company, LLC and BitGo Trust Company, Inc. Sections 4 and 13 iNav Provider Solactive AG Section 13
+Investment Manager Monochrome Asset Management Pty Ltd ACN 647 701 246 Sections 4 and 13 Responsible Entity Vasco Trustees Limited ACN 138 715 009 Sections 4 and 13 Registry Automic Pty Ltd ACN 152 260 814 Sections 4 and 13 Administrator and Cash Custodian State Street Australia Limited ACN 002 965 200 Sections 4 and 13 Bitcoin Custodian Gemini Trust Company, LLC Sections 4 and 13 iNav Provider Solactive AG Section 13

-BRRAP Index CF Benchmarks Ltd Section 13 Price Provider
+BRRAP Index Price CF Benchmarks Ltd Section 13 Provider

-^{}The iNAV is calculated by Solactive AG (Solactive).
+The iNAV is calculated by Solactive AG (Solactive).
 The Monochrome Bitcoin ETF is not sponsored, endorsed, promoted or sold by Solactive in any way and Solactive makes no express or implied representation, guarantee or assurance with regard to the iNAV, iNAV calculation or the Monochrome Bitcoin ETF.